Japanese Communist Party: Zenith

-1980s to 21st century
+1990s to 21st century

-During the 1980s, party membership began to decline, falling to 370,000 by 1997 and 270,000 by 2023.

 After the dissolution of the Soviet Union, the JCP released a press statement titled "We welcome the end of a party which embodied the historical evil of great power chauvinism and hegemonism".
 The party also criticized the Eastern Bloc countries which abandoned socialism, describing their decisions as a "reversal of history".
 Consequently, the party did not suffer an internal crisis as a result of the Soviet Union's collapse in 1991, nor did it consider disbanding or changing its name.
-Owing to a significant loss in electoral support, however, the party revised its policies in the 1990s and became a more traditional democratic socialist party.
+However, owing to a significant loss in electoral support, the party revised its policies in the 1990s and became a more traditional democratic socialist party.

 Lam Peng Er argued in the Pacific Affairs in 1996 that "the JCP's viability is crucial to the health of Japanese democracy" because "[i]t is the only established party in parliament that has not been coopted by the conservative parties.
 It performs the watchdog role against the ruling parties without fear or favor.
 More importantly, the JCP often offers the only opposition candidate in prefectural governorship, city mayoral and other local elections.
-Despite the ostensible differences between the non-Communist parties at the national level, they often support a joint candidate for governor or mayor so that all parties are assured of being part of the ruling coalition.
+Despite the ostensible differences between the non-communist parties at the national level, they often support a joint candidate for governor or mayor so that all parties are assured of being part of the ruling coalition.
 If the JCP did not offer a candidate, there would be a walkover and Japanese voters would be offered a fait accompli without an electoral avenue of protest.
 Promoting women candidates in elections to win women's votes is another characteristic of the party.
-More women are elected under the Communist label than other political parties in Japan."
+More women are elected under the communist label than other political parties in Japan."